 God's people and Jerusalem were meant to be a bright shining example to the surrounding nations.
 Instead, they turned to idols and so God is bringing judgment on them in front of their neighbors.

-'Therefore in your midst fathers will eat their children, and children will eat their fathers.
-I will inflict punishment on you and will scatter all your survivors to the winds.'
+Parents among you will eat their children, and children will eat their parents!
+I will execute judgments among you and scatter to all the winds those of you who remain.

 The situation in Jerusalem is going to get so desperate that people will turn to eating each other.
 Those that survive this horror will be scattered among the nations.
 We may not be used to hearing about the punishment of God but it is also made clear that this judgment is from God.

-'Therefore as surely as I live, declares the Sovereign Lord, because you have defiled my sanctuary with all your vile images and detestable practices, I myself will withdraw my favor; I will not look on you with pity or spare you.
-A third of your people will die of the plague or perish by famine inside you; a third will fall by the sword outside your walls; and a third I will scatter to the winds and pursue with drawn sword.'
+For, as I live,' says Adonai ELOHIM, 'because you defiled my sanctuary with all your detestable things and disgusting practices, therefore I swear that I will cut you off - my eye will not spare, I will have no pity.
+A third of you will die from plague or be consumed by famine inside [Yerushalayim]; a third will fall by the sword all around [Yerushalayim]; and a third I will scatter to all the winds and pursue with the sword.'

 The judgment is explained in great detail now and we see that the reason for it is that the people defiled the sanctuary.
 We may ask ourselves what this has to do with us as Christians and we are reminded that our bodies are now the temple of God.
 We see that God told them that He would withdraw His favor from them and the same is true for us when we walk outside of the will of God.
 God gives us the freedom to walk out our lives but He is not obligated to provide for those who are walking in their own direction.

-'Then my anger will cease and my wrath against them will subside, and I will be avenged.
-And when I have spent my wrath upon them, they will know that I the Lord have spoken in my zeal.'
+In this way my anger will spend itself, my fury against them will die down, and I will be satisfied.
+Then, when I have spent my fury on them, they will know that I, ADONAI, have spoken out of my zeal.

 The good news is that God's wrath has an end and He will spare a portion of the people.
 Those that are left are left for a purpose which is to tell others about what God has done.